 Got a head full of bouncy coils?
 Then there shouldn’t be a doubt in your mind as to whether your hair is curly or not.
 Would you be able to specify exactly what curl type you have to a hairdresser as you call in for an appointment, though?

 This is where a lot of curly girls and men end up getting confused.
-Not only would you be surprised at how many people wouldn’t consider their hair to be wavy or curly when they clearly are, they’re also completely unaware of their hair type.
+Not only would you be surprised at how many people wouldn’t consider their hair to be wavy or curly when they clearly are (if you don’t have straight hair, you have curly hair!) but they’re also completely unaware of their curl type.

-Each curl type – from a slight, beachy wave to those beautifully textured kinky curls, and all those in between – fit into a specific category, namely type 2, 3 and 4.
+Each curl type – from a slight, beachy wave to those beautifully textured kinky curls, and all those in between – fit into a specific category within the curl type system, namely curl types 2, 3 and 4.

-So let’s break down the different curly hair types and the best haircare and styling methods for each.
-This should make it much easier for you to determine your curl type, and will allow you to base your choice of products on an informed decision rather than a wild guess.
+So let’s break down the different types of curly hair and the best hair care and styling methods for each.
+This should make it much easier for you to figure out your curl type and will allow you to base your choice of products on an informed decision rather than a wild guess.

 Ever look at celebrities like Rashida Jones or Penelope Cruz and wonder what type of styling product or method they use to achieve those light and whimsical or strong waves?

 While we’re sure that there is definitely some styling magic involved to achieve that perfect look, the simple answer is that they’ve both been blessed with natural waves.

 They could probably roll out of bed without doing a single thing to their hair and their waves would still look perfectly pronounced, just maybe not as staged.
 That’s because wavy hair – type 2 curls – have a subtly or fully defined S pattern and are light to wildly tousled.

 If you’re looking for a good example of type 2a curls, think Scarlett Johansson or Drew Barrymore.
 Type 2a waves are typically fine – which doesn’t mean to say that the hair is thin – and can be easily straightened when the mood arises.